Evdlaar/QueryStoreDashboard/README.md

 You can download the **.rdl** files by selecting the **.zip** file and select the option "Download".
 Alternatively you can select the “Release” button and download the “QueryStoreDashboards” .zip file that contains all the Query Store Dashboards.

-Installation and usage information can be found on the Wiki.
+Installation and usage information can be found on the Wikipedia.

 The dashboard requires Microsoft SQL Server 2016 and Microsoft SQL Server Management Studio 2016 to work.